 SAC appointments are for one academic year beginning in the fall and are renewable for continuing students.
 SAC members are expected to:

-• Engage fully in monthly cohort meetings and IIGH events (approximately 5–6 hours per month).
-SAC meetings will take place monthly by Zoom and in-person at least twice per semester.
+- Engage fully in monthly cohort meetings (virtual) and IIGH events (approximately 2–3 hours per month).
 Active engagement means participating in group discussions, asking questions in sessions, proposing new ideas for collaboration between SAC and IIGH, and making a strong effort to build community with fellow SAC members; and

 Eligibility

 Students enrolled in any degree program at USC (including online programs) are encouraged to apply.
-Students applying for the AY26 SAC cohort must be enrolled at USC for the fall 2025 and spring 2026 semesters.
+Students applying for the AY27 SAC cohort must be enrolled at USC for the fall 2026 and spring 2027 semesters.

 We seek students who: